gerritjvv/clj-tcp/README.md

-                                  write-buff 100 ; writes are async, this is the buffer thats used for the clojure.async.channel read-buff  100 ; reads are written to the read channel, the buffer is specified here error-buff 100 ; errors are sent to the error-ch, the buffer is specified here ))
+                                  write-buff 100 ; writes are async, this is the buffer thats used for the clojure.async.channel read-buff  100 ; reads are written to the read channel, the buffer is specified here error-buff 100 ; errors are sent to the error-ch, the buffer is specified here write-group (NioEventLoopGroup.) ;by default the same NioEventLoopGroup is used between connections read-group  (NioEventLoopGroup.) ;by default the same NioEventLoopGroup is used between connections, the same instance for the write-group and the read-group
+        ))
 ```